A Cold Chicken Salad recipe is one that every home chef should have in their recipe box! Let me show you just how easy it is to make!

-One of my biggest kitchen hacks is for using any recipe that includes cooked chicken.
-Rotisserie chicken from the grocery store.
+One of my biggest kitchen hacks is using rotisserie chicken from the grocery store for any recipe that includes cooked chicken.
 And although it might seem slightly daunting, I can show you exactly how to cut a whole chicken with ease!

 You can gerneally get it for less than it would cost to buy 2 chicken breasts or even a whole roast chicken.
 It is already cooked and loaded with flavor.
 All of this saves you oodles of time in the kitchen.